Ashwell, Hertfordshire: History

-The village itself is mostly in a fine state of preservation, from the medieval cottage to the fine town house, plastered or timbered, thatched or tiled, in Tudor, Carolean or Georgian brick.
-Listed buildings include the St. John's Guildhall of 1681, the carefully restored Foresters Cottages, the Chantry House with its 15th-century window, the 16th-century town house (now Ashwell Museum), the Maltings (now converted into flats), and a small brick house which was first built in 1681 as a school by the Merchant Taylors.
-Ashwell Bury, a large Victorian house, was remodelled by Edwin Lutyens in the 1920s.
-Lutyens also designed the Grade 2 listed Ashwell War Memorial, unveiled in 1922.
-Ashwell also has a village lock-up that was used to detain drunks and suspected criminals.
-The village used to be home to a number of local breweries and, accordingly, a variety of public houses in its past, but currently has just three pubs: The Rose and Crown, the Three Tuns and the Bushel and Strike.
+The village itself is generally well-maintained, encompassing the medieval cottage, town house.
+Listed buildings include the St. John's Guildhall of 1681, the Foresters Cottages, the Chantry House, the 16th-century town house (now Ashwell Museum), the Maltings (now converted into flats), and a small brick house which was first built in 1681 as a school by the Merchant Taylors.
+Ashwell Bury, a large Victorian house, which was remodeled by Edwin Lutyens in the 1920s.
+Lutyens also designed the Grade II listed Ashwell War Memorial, unveiled in 1922.
+Ashwell also has a village lock-up that was used to detain the intoxicated as well as suspected criminals.
+The village at one point was home to a number of local breweries and, accordingly, a variety of public houses, but currently has just three pubs: The Rose and Crown, the Three Tuns and the Bushel and Strike.

-Since 1850 the village has been served by Ashwell and Morden railway station which is about a mile and a half from the centre of the village in the hamlet of Odsey in Cambridgeshire.
+Since 1850 the village has been served by Ashwell and Morden railway station which is roughly a mile and a half from the centre of the village in the hamlet of Odsey in Cambridgeshire.